IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

       - oms-core/admin_user

-Remember to define the template variables.
+Remember to define the template variables, including the scope we just created.

 ``/var/oms/etc/deploy.conf``: